Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 Plant		| | 51568
 Thing		| | 446846

-### How do exact matches work
+### How exact matches work
 During the generation of the dataset, we combined different LOD instances into clusters and an Ontotext URI was assigned for each cluster.
-To extend the interoperability between our system and external clients and to provide an option for future upgrades of the dataset from external sources, we have kept all LOD URIs and they can be provided upon request.
+To extend the interoperability between our system and external clients as well as to provide an option for future upgrades of the dataset from external sources, we have kept all LOD URIs and they can be provided upon request.

-### How are Ontotext instance URIs generated and why
+### How Ontotext instance URIs are generated and why
 Each URI identifies a cluster of objects found in a different dataset that we have identified to represent a unique object.
-We have generated these URIs using a modified version of Flake (A decentralized, k-ordered id generation service), which guarantees that there would be no duplicated identifiers.
+We have generated these URIs using a modified version of Flake (a decentralized, k-ordered ID generation service), which guarantees that there would be no duplicated identifiers.
 Flake produces short identifiers that can be represented internally using 64 bit numbers, which also lowers the space requirements of the various components in the system.